 The Department also has two Dell PowerEdge 1850 production servers as well as a Dell PowerEdge 1850 server test environments for their Informatics initiative.
 A Dell PowerVault tape backup is also located in the server room along with a cooling system to maintain optimal conditions for optimal server performance.
 Tape backups are performed daily on modified data and full tape backups are performed weekly and stored off-site for 9 weeks.

-The Department is able provide support related to data capture form design and database design and development as well as administrative informatics support for various grants and projects.
+The Department of Biostatistics is able to provide support related to data capture form design, database design and development as well as administrative informatics support for various grants and projects.
 Support includes, but is not limited to; training of research investigators and staff, data collection form construction, data management, security and maintenance, system administration and oversight, web and online review processes, generating ad hoc queries and reports, creating interfaces to integrate third-party data as well as exporting data to the biostatisticians for analysis.

 A major informatics initiative of the Department in partnership with the KU Cancer Center is the implementation of a comprehensive clinical trials management system.
 This system will support research activities and information related to: patient recruitment, study monitoring, trial design, protocol management, and data safety monitoring; case report form construction and dissemination; integration of tissue and clinical information; clinical trial execution and query management; and integration with third party clinical systems.
 The comprehensive clinical trials management system is HL-7 compliant system and is configured to easily integrate with internal as well as third-party lab systems, Electronic Medical Record systems, etc., through one integrally-designed system.
 The comprehensive clinical trials management system has included in its software programming to maintain compliance with CFR Part 11 as well as various industry and federal standards.
 The system can support multi-center, cooperative group and investigator-initiated research through advanced technology and security features, all contained in one comprehensive environment.
 Through utilization of this comprehensive system great improvements in the research productivity, efficiency, collaboration and integrity of data can be achieved.